My Latest News

 Welcome!
 I’m Lucy Worsley, by day Chief Curator at Historic Royal Palaces, and by night a writer of history books.

-My most recent book is A Very British Murder, the history of how the British have enjoyed crime, and it builds on my BBC Four series of the same title that was shown in January.
-My next series, The First Georgians, will be on in April, and you can read more about the topic in my book The Courtiers.
+My newest book is A Very British Murder, the history of how the British have enjoyed crime, and it builds on my BBC Four series of the same title.
+My next televisual outing will be with Tales from the Royal Wardrobe on Monday 7th July, at 9pm on BBC Four.

 Thanks for visiting, do come on in & look around, and I hope to meet you in the flesh at one of my talks some day!